-Paper/Pencil test: Students who are unable to test on computer need to make an appointment for a paper/pencil test.
+Paper/Pencil test: Students who prefer not to test on computer need to make an appointment for a paper/pencil test.
 Please call the Assessment Office at (805) 730-4149 or email email@example.com at least one week in advance to request a paper/pencil test.
 Students taking paper/pencil tests bubble in answers to multiple-choice questions on a scan form.
 Paper/Pencil testers hand-write their essays for the English test and are provided with scratch paper for the math test.
-Note: students choosing the paper/pencil test option are not permitted to write in the test booklets.

 What if I need accommodation for disability?

-If you need extended time or another accommodation for disability, contact the Disabilities Specialists by emailing firstname.lastname@example.org or calling (805) 730-4164 to determine eligibility for alternative testing.
+If you need extended time or another accommodation for disability, contact the Disabilities Specialists by emailing firstname.lastname@example.org or calling (805) 730-4164 to determine eligibility for an accommodation.
 Note: You may only take the Assessment test once per testing period, so it is important to make arrangements for an accommodation prior to testing.
 There are two testing periods per year: 1) Spring (October - January) and 2) Summer/Fall (February - August).